gzzymtjc1499/PredictPerformance/Simulation/README.md

 **Run the simulation**
 1. Run `DataGeneration.R` to generate the simulated dataset.
-The datasets in our study are documented in `DATA.zip`.
 2. Run `Combined_Loop.R` to run the simulation for multiple times.